-The exact cause of pityriasis rosea is unclear, although there is some evidence that the rash may be triggered by a viral infection, particularly by certain strains of the herpes virus.
-Pityriasis rosea, however, isn't believed to be contagious.
+The exact cause of pityriasis rosea is unclear.
+Some evidence indicates the rash may be triggered by a viral infection, particularly by certain strains of the herpes virus.
+But it's not related to the herpes virus that causes cold sores.
+Pityriasis rosea isn't believed to be contagious.